Recommendations & Conclusions

 The Common Understanding with the EU presents a positive and welcome opportunity to bolster UK biosecurity and we praise the Government for its work in this regard.
 It remains unclear, however, how the Government sees the new arrangements working in practice.
 (Conclusion, Paragraph 21)

-Government response.
 The government states that formal negotiations with the EU for the SPS Agreement have not yet commenced, making it impossible to provide confirmation or a cost-benefit analysis at this stage.
-They expect negotiations to start later in the autumn and …
+They expect negotiations to start later in the autumn and will carefully consider options during …

 13